nemesisdb/nemesisdb/README.md

   - Send response on the same I/O thread that received the command
 - If sync:
   - Call handler on session thread and send response on I/O thread

+Commands for sessions that are handled by different session threads can be executed concurrently because they are handled by different threads.

 <br/>

 ## Build - Linux Only